What is catheter ablation?

 - A long-term reduction in the number of episodes of arrhythmia and the severity of symptoms, or

 This means that, after successful catheter ablation, you may be able to stop taking medication for controlling your heart rate or rhythm, or you may be able to reduce the amount you take.
 Do not modify your medications without consulting your doctor.

 What can I expect during catheter ablation?

-Cardiac ablation is considered safe and is not associated with a significant risk, so the chance of experiencing complications is very low.
+Cardiac ablation is considered safe, so the chance of experiencing complications is very low.
 The electrophysiologist (EP) will discuss any risks with you before your ablation therapy.
 The catheter ablation procedure always begins with an electrophysiology study.